CakePHP and Layout - secret of data passing through

-In my current project I need to deal with Layout more than adding some header, static menu and footer in it.
+In my current project I need to deal with the Layout more than adding some header, static menu and footer in it.
 I need to have dynamic menu loaded from the database plus additional blocks which will contain some data related to the main content.
-The similar case is YouTube.com, where in every movie you have related movies from the right depending from the tags related to the main movie.
-I think you get the idea.
+For example YouTube.com /and many other sites/ has some blocks which appear all over the site like related movies block from the right depending from the tags related to the main movie.
+There are a lot examples.

-Well, searching in the CakePHP Manual, CakePHP Google Group or Bakery doesn’t saticfy mu understanding how to solve the case.
+Well, searching in the CakePHP Manual, CakePHP Google Group or Bakery doesn’t satisfy my understanding how to solve the case.
 Apart from $anything_for_layout: Making HTML from the View available to the layout article I didnt find anything on this topic.
 And this one sounds like a hack rather than a complex solution.

 Then I decided to investigate my self the situation and here is my solution:

 Let’s go through complete example.
-Let’s imaggine that we have to load a dynamic menu from the database in all pages.
+Let’s imagine that we have to load a dynamic menu from the database in all pages.
 Menu is in the database.

-Ok, first step is to create a menu component:
+Ok, let’s continue with first step – to create a menu component which will fetch the data:

 //Get the menu from the database